Using a dryer is quite easy, but if you skip the routine vent cleaning, the drying process can become difficult and potentially dangerous.

 Another bad scenario is carbon monoxide poisoning.
 This does not happen very often with dryers, but it doesn’t mean it is impossible.
 Blocked vents keep carbon monoxide inside, and it can fill the laundry room.
 It is almost impossible to recognize it, and those conditions are hazardous for your health and safety.

 And finally, but most importantly, lint is highly flammable and in combination with high temperatures and electricity present a huge fire hazard.
+You may even have a bird’s nest inside your dryer vent.

 According to FEMA “failure to clean the dryer is the leading cause of home clothes dryer fires.”